metamn/react/content/blog/on-design-systems-3/index.md

 ## The current landscape

-Until recent years, creating consistent user interfaces were an almost impossible task.
+Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces were an almost impossible task.

-With design systems &mdash; introducing a novel design process &mdash; it became possible.
+With [design systems thinking](http://metamn.io/react/on-design-systems-2/) and by introducing a novel design process &mdash; now it is possible to _design_ them.

-Design systems ain't a silver bullet.
-Success isn't guaranteed out of the box.
-It still requires team discipline and solid mental work.
-Or, [better tooling](http://metamn.io/react/on-design-systems-2/).

-But at least, creating consistent user interfaces is now possible with design systems.
-Across platforms.

-## The contexts
+But is it possible to implement them?

-Current tools and processes in UX/UI design and development, even with design systems, produce two separate, independent deliverables.
+Stil, current UX/UI design tools and processes, even with design systems, produce visual deliverables which later must be translated to code &mdash; implemented on target platforms, in specific context.

-First, a visual design, not related at all to code.
-Then the code, the translation of the design to a platform, via code.

 This article examines the web context.

-How to create consistent UIs with web technologies.
+How to develop consistent UIs with web technologies.
+How to implement a consistently designed UI on the web platform.

-## The web context
+## The web

-The core web platform &mdash; we all know very well &mdash; is the browser.
+The web platform &mdash; we all know very well &mdash; is the browser.

-Using technologies like HTML, CSS, Javascript, WebGL, and more, it manages to display interactive information across devices.
+By using technologies like HTML, CSS, Javascript, WebGL, and more, it manages to display interactive information across different devices and operating systems.

-Consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript, and run it in the browser.
+Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript, and run it in the browser.

-## The buzzwords
+## The context

 Let's start by mapping up the web buzzwords related to design systems.